CUMTD/GtfsExtractor/README.md

 # GtfsExtractor

-Given a GTFS feed and a list of route IDs, this script generates a (presumably smaller) GTFS feed that contains the data only for those routes.
-(For example, the generated `stops.txt` will contain only the stops for the routes you've specified.)
+Given a [GTFS feed](https://developers.google.com/transit/gtfs/reference) and a list of routes, this script generates a (presumably smaller) GTFS feed that contains the data only for those routes.
+(For example, the generated `stops.txt` will contain only the stops for the routes you’ve specified.)

 ## Usage